By Promod Puri

 Bhargo devasya dhimahi, dhiyo yo nah prochodayay.

-In its unique composition Gayatri mantra has three approaches to spiritual realization.
+In its unique composition, Gayatri mantra has three approaches to spiritual realization.
 First, it establishes the nature of God and praises His attributions.
 Second, it is a mantra for meditation and contemplation.
 Third, it expresses sentiments of divine prayer seeking an illuminated path of righteousness thru His energetic light.

 The mantra is addressed to God (Om).
 And the translation goes like this:

 Oh God, You are the giver of life, You can free us from all the pains, You are present all over, You give happiness, You are the creator of this universe and beyond.
 We humbly submit to You, and concentrate on your pious, sin-quelling and pervading Energy.
 This Energy produced and released by You illuminates our mental faculties.
 We seek from You that this Energy resides in all our thinking processes.
-Consequently our thoughts are always inspired to undertake only those actions which can lead us to be on the path of righteousness.
+Consequently, our thoughts are always inspired to undertake only those actions which can lead us to be on the path of righteousness.

 The key word in the mantra is Energy.
 And by recognizing the presence of the divine energy that our mental faculties are enlightened.
 We pray for the residency of this very Energy to keep guiding us in creating, adopting and following noble thoughts.

-According to the biology of thought, the latter’s processing and transmission happens in the nerve cells of brain.
+According to the biology of thought, the latter’s processing and transmission happen in the nerve cells of the brain.
 These cells are called neurons.
 With a population of close to 100 billion, neurons while communicating with each other receive and deliver information.
 Neurons function along with trillions of connectors called synapses transmitting signals among neurons.

 Neurons are “electrically excitable”, meaning they live by some energy.

-How thinking is created or triggered in the first place, what goes on in the brain neurons to process a thinking, what stimulates that thinking, are the questions for which the answers are being sought by academic disciplines.
+How thinking is created or triggered in the first place, what goes on in the brain neurons to process thinking, what stimulates that thinking, are the questions for which the answers are being sought by academic disciplines.